-Unlike the live camps which run just a few days, you’ll have the opportunity to receive direct coaching throughout your camp membership.
+Unlike the live camps which run just a few days, you’ll have the opportunity to receive direct coaching throughout your camp experience.
+(Head here to learn more about ongoing coaching options).
 For those that prefer a self-guided experience with no direct coaching, no problem, The choice is yours!

 WHAT YOU’LL EXPERIENCE:

 - Direct Coaching with Christina (only if enrolled in remote Coach program)

 - Ad-free videos (not YouTube)